gstache/Sakuranov/# Space Cruise Murder Mystery.md

 - "Pirates" arrive and storm the ship (not depicted, Moloto uses his new security powers to confine the praetorians and misdirect the security team)
 - The captain manages to sabotage the drive system and lockout control and sends Ibanez to try and rally the defense
 - The private security team activates and joins the "pirates", fighting both the Praetorians and the ship security
 - It all comes down to a final stand in the command center, as first officer moloto and the Daimyo AKA Anastasia try to get the captain to release the command lockout.
-They reveal their plan was to simply steal the ship, but with the drive system damaged, they will destroy the ship instead and wait for a [insert other empire] ship to pick them up
+They reveal their plan was to simply steal the ship, but with the drive system damaged, they will destroy the ship instead and wait for a Anzhalt Combine ship to pick them up
 - Emmit and Tavka manage to subdue the pair and concludes the story

 ## The Ship